Skip to main content

 Growth Hormone Peptide Therapy

-For adults seeking to address the decline in tissue repair, sleep quality, and metabolic efficiency associated with and aging, peptide therapies offer a targeted way to support the growth hormone axis.
+For adults seeking to address the decline in tissue repair, sleep quality, and metabolic efficiency associated with chronic stress and aging, peptide therapies offer a targeted way to support the growth hormone axis.
 This axis is often suppressed by the same factors that disrupt the HPA and HPG axes.
 Peptides are short chains of amino acids that act as signaling molecules.

 • Sermorelin / Ipamorelin / CJC-1295 ∞ These are growth hormone secretagogues.
 They work by stimulating the pituitary gland to produce and release the body’s own growth hormone.
 This is a more physiological approach than direct GH injection, as it respects the body’s natural feedback loops.
 This therapy can improve sleep quality, enhance recovery and repair, promote fat loss, and increase lean muscle mass, directly counteracting many of the catabolic effects of chronic cortisol elevation.